 This is a recording of my life, a list of my adventures.
+I have changed some names.
 You need to know up front that I have rarely left my hometown area, but I still feel that I have traversed all the heights and depths of love and loss during my stay on earth.
 This life was worthwhile and full but it has gone so fast.
 Childhood and teen years and perhaps twenties seemed to pass slowly, with miles to go ahead of me.
 About the time I hit 35, then time seemed to speed up.
 I seem to be rushing toward the end of my life with great speed and no brakes—like a cliff edge that I know is there but I can’t quite see it yet.
 We all say that we should not get so caught up in this modern, fast-paced electronic world, but we all do it.
 By writing down my memories, I hope to record how I got here from where I began.

 If you want the short version, I grew up on a farm, went to a country school, then to town school, graduated, worked in a bank in PR (CNB) for 20 years, during which time I was married for 14 years, built a house on part of the farm I grew up on, and had an affair for 6 years.
 Then I got a new boyfriend who lived with me for 13 years, during which time, I worked for a year at an accountant’s office and a few months at Social Services.
 Then I started working at the bank in Menahga (FNB)—I’ve been there for over 30 years (later the name was changed to Community First Bank), during which time Dad had a stroke and died after 5 years, I lost my boyfriend, lost Mother, I became involved with the local writers group and began editing the annual Talking Stick books and other books our group published.
 Somewhere in there, I also got into photography and sold large framed photographs and put out four books of my poetry.
 For further details, see below.